King Crab Safari

 Its shell can grow to 220mm in length, can weigh over 10kg and live up to 20 years.

-The King Crab is an Invasive Species
+The King Crab Is An Invasive Species

 The red king crab is native to the Northern Pacific Ocean.
 The area stretches from Korea and Japan across to Alaska and southeast to Vancouver Island in Canada.